pyhoneybot/honeybot/honeybot/plugins_info.md

 by Justin Walker\
 Returns a random fact.

+# google.py
+by Justin Walker\
+Returns the first three links from a google search.

 # greet.py
 by Abdur-Rahmaan Janhangeer, pythonmembers.club\
 responds to .hi, demo of a basic plugin